pikeno221/task-organizer-backend/README.md

 https://xd.adobe.com/view/f919aea9-a3dd-4c2e-5840-618befde7868-8f28/

+## What about technologies
+- the inteactive prototype was build using Adobe XD
+- FRONTEND: React (Native & JS)
+- BACKEND: NodeJS
+- DATABASE: MongoDB

+Another API using JAVA/SPRING will be created too.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.